metalivedev/dotclouddocs/public/0.9/guides/build-file.rst

 --------------------------------

-The name for your service can be up to 16 characters long, from the set a-z0-9_ (that is, all lowercase, no spaces, digits and underscores allowed).
+The name for your service can be up to 16 characters long, from the set _a-z0-9 (that is, all lowercase, digits and underscores allowed but no spaces).
 In the example above, we chose "servicename", but that could have been "www", "a_cool_name_1234", etc. You will use this name a lot!
 This is how you tell the dotCloud CLI which service you want to scale, destroy, get logs from, or shell into.
 You'll be able to see the amount of RAM used by each copy of this service by name in the `dashboard <https://dashboard.dotcloud.com>`_